 Nevertheless, many leading industry groups have predicted personnel shortfalls in various segments of healthcare, particularly nursing: The American Association of Colleges of Nursing hasn’t changed its projection of a nursing shortage since first issuing this warning in 2010, with the drought of registered-nurse employment expected to hold through the remaining 2010s and all the way to 2030.

 Additionally, factors like the drastic uptick in America’s senior-citizen population long expected by the Census Bureau will only bolster the need for a strong and well-supported healthcare workforce.
 Consider, then, that all of this refers to the U.S. alone – in developing countries, such issues can be much, much worse.

 Patient satisfaction and quality of care are of paramount importance to healthcare.
 The key to the sort of support and improvements healthcare will need lies, arguably, in proper case management – the comprehensive maintenance of patient records so they are easily accessible to all involved, including patients, their loved ones, medical professionals and insurance payers.
 For example, providing access to medical records between physicians so that patients can easily work with a multi-person care team.
-Like so many aspects of modern life, technology must play a significant role in case management’s success, and tools like high-level application development platforms could take position at the vanguard of this sector.
+Like so many aspects of modern life, technology must play a significant role in case management’s success, and tools like high-level enterprise application platforms could take position at the vanguard of this sector.

 Basics of modern case management: A refresher